A Journey of Seeking Pressure and Forces in the Nucleon: MCDs and Pressure/Forces in Classical Systems

 In this section, we examine the components of MCDs in classical systems, including matter systems such as gases, liquids and solids, as well as electromagnetic and other classical field theories.
 Our goal is to identify the physics of momentum flow by analyzing the contributions from both kinetic motion of constituent matter particles and the interactions among them.

 A basic feature of matter systems is their enormous number of degrees of freedom, originating from the individual atoms or molecules comprising them.
 A commonly adopted approach in analyzing solids and liquids---and, to some extent, gases---relies on the assumption of {\it scale separation}.
 This assumption permits the definition of a continuous distribution of volume elements (referred to hereafter as ``elements'') that are significantly smaller compared to the macroscopic scale of the system, yet large enough to encompass a statistically meaningful number of constituent particles.
 Consequently, each element represents a sub-thermodynamic system in {\it local equilibrium}, described by the position-$\vec{r}$ dependent intensive observables such as density ($\rho$), velocity ($\vec{v}$), temperature ($T$) and pressure ($p$), or more generally, the stress tensor ($\sigma^{ij}$)~\cite{landau2013fluid}.
 A key feature of continuous-medium models is that forces between elements are zero-range or occur only through contact, leading to simple mechanical interpretations of the resulting {\it phenomenological} MCDs.

-In contrast, forces of electromagnetism and gravity are long-range ones.
-Their contributions to MCDs are fundamentally different from those of contact forces in continuous media.
-Although contact-force MCDs may microscopically originate from Coulomb forces, their phenomenological form arises from a distinct ``gauge choice'' in solving Eq. (\ref{eq:MCD-Int}).
+Our study finds that, \begin{itemize} \item MCDs for gases and liquids have an isotropic piece $\delta^{ij}p$ as pressure from both microscopic motion of particles and interactions among them.
+However, there is an anisotropic contribution from macroscopic (kinetic) motion of elements described by the velocity field $\vec{v}(\vec{r})$ which cannot be regarded as a pressure.
+In particular, when a macroscopic motion is present, the pressure cannot be identified as a monopole term in the total MCD tensor.
+The pressure is in general not a pure surface force among difference parts of a system, particularly the kinetic one in the case of gases. \item In liquids, the macroscopic motion can also generate a stress tensor (surface/shear forces) as a part of MCDs due to momentum flow exchanges between macroscopic and microscopic degrees of freedom through a dissipative mechanism.
+In solids, the stress tensor as a part of MCD due to elastic deformation is indeed a surface force.
+In both cases, short-range contact interaction is the key for the physical interpretation of the interaction MCD, whereas shear forces in liquids require the scale separation of degrees of freedoms. \end{itemize}